Staying Cool During Hot Summers

 - Avoid caffeine: Although it doesn’t seem harmful to have some coffee or tea on a hot day, both of these beverages are considered as diuretics, meaning that they sap the body of liquids quickly, and can cause dehydration.
 This doesn’t apply if you have been drinking tea/coffee daily for a number of years, as the body can compensate to the diuretic effect.

 - Electrolytes: On those days where you’re feeling weaker and more dehydrated than normal, it’s possible that your body has run short of electrolytes.
 Water can only do so much to replace these vital salts, so it’s a good idea to have a hydration solution nearby to keep electrolyte levels balanced.

 Going out in hot weather doesn’t seem like such a bad idea, but many underestimate how much harm direct sunlight can cause.
-If you’re not intending to stay indoors playing mobile pokies NZ or watching TV, consider taking these steps to ensure you don’t suffer heatstroke.
+If you’re not intending to stay indoors and enjoy playing pokies or watching TV, consider taking these steps to ensure you don’t suffer heatstroke.